alan-turing-institute/environmental-ds-book/book/contribute.md

 * **Modelling**: comprises models to analyse a given environmental system.
 * **Post-processing**: refers to post-process routines to fine tune and/or adjust modelling outputs.

+### Repositories
+EDS book handles the publication process in multiple repositories hosted in the [eds-book](https://github.com/eds-book) organisation.
+We list below the main repositories and their purpose:
+- `core`: to host the book content and the website.
+- `notebooks-ideas`: to propose and validate early stage ideas of notebooks.
+- `notebooks-reviews`: to review and discuss notebooks submitted to EDS book.
+- notebooks templates: to provide templates for starting a first draft of a notebook.
+Available in three different programming languages: Python, R and Julia.

 ### Publication process
 The main steps when submitting and publishing EDS book notebooks are: